cybercongress/cybernomics/bostrom/README.md

 ## GPU and CPU Usage Planning

-We had stress testing on the testnet to measure resources usage, testing took place on the server `i7 9700, RAM 64GB, SSD SATA, GTX 1080 8GB`.
+We performed stress testing on the Testnet to measure resource usage.
+Testing took place on the server `i7 9700, RAM 64GB, SSD SATA, GTX 1080 8GB`.

 |                   | Bostrom Testnet 4 |      1B links |      100B links |